airr-community/adc-api/README.md

 The adc-api has the docker-compose configuration file which composes the components together into a working service.
-You need to edit the docker-compose.yml file and change "host_path/mongodb" to point to the host machine path were the database files are stored.
+You need to edit the docker-compose.yml file and change "/host_path/mongodb" to point to the host machine path were the database files are stored.

 ```
+# Change path to database files
-cd adc-api/docker-compose
+cd docker-compose
 emacs docker-compose.yml

+# Build all the images
 docker-compose build
 ```